2025 Legislative Agenda

 Senate Bill 5493 requires hospitals to publish their prices for certain services, giving the Department of Health new authority to enforce federal price transparency rules.
 Hospitals that fail to publish their prices cannot collect on medical debts for those services.

 Update: House Bill 1686 is moving!
-The bill passed out of the House with bipartisan support but was changed to an implementation plan to create the provider registry.
-The fiscal note was a challenge, so the bill in its current form puts Washington on a pathway to creating a registry.
-The bill had a hearing in the Senate Health and Long-Term Care Committee hearing on March 18 and was voted out of committee on March 20.
+The bill passed out of the House with bipartisan support, but was changed to an implementation plan to create the provider registry.
+The fiscal note was a challenge, so the bill in its current form puts Washington state on a pathway to creating a registry.
+The bill was voted out of the Senate Ways & Means Committee on April 7 and was placed on second reading in the Senate on April 9, so it should be coming up for a vote soon.

 Senate Bill 5561 and House Bill 1686 solves Washington state’s critical infrastructure gap by creating a registry of health care providers, organizations, and facilities.
 This solution will help improve transparency and health care resource planning, such as analyzing rural and underserved community provider shortage areas.

-Update: House Bill 1382 was voted out of the House along party lines (58-39) and had a hearing in the Senate Health & Long-Term Care Committee on March 20.
+Update: House Bill 1382 was voted out of the House along party lines (58-39).
+It was then voted out of the Senate Health & Long-Term Care Committee on March 27 and is now in the Senate Rules Committee.

 House Bill 1382 improves transparency in health care spending by removing a “proprietary information” distinction in current law that allows health insurance carriers to hold back information we need to improve health care affordability.